-Whoever you want to be part of your care and birth experience is welcome at the birth center - your grandfather, your best friend, your Capoeira teacher, and/or your 3 year old.
+Whomever you want to be part of your care and birth experience is welcome at the birth center - your grandfather, your best friend, your Capoeira teacher, and/or your 3 year old.
 In addition to being by your side, they can also find comfort in the beautiful living room and kitchen while you labor.

 Neighborhood Birth Center will engage a community of doulas offering continuous physical, emotional and informational support before, during and after childbirth.
 Access to healers offering yoga, meditation, reiki, massage, pelvic floor physical therapy, chiropractic, and acupuncture, and mental health practitioners offering psychotherapy, counseling, and support groups.
 All of these supports as well as lactation & nutrition support, childbirth classes, and new parent groups are important to pregnant people and new parents and should be easily accessible in one place.